markdias/shut_the_box_app/README.md

 ## Core gameplay flow

 - **Setup** – Configure options, add players, and keep the scoreboard from previous sessions thanks to `UserDefaults` persistence that mirrors the original web client's localStorage snapshot.
 - **Turn loop** – Rolling automatically picks two dice unless the one-die rule allows a single die and kick-starts new rounds on the first tap.
-Players can build multi-tile selections whose totals must match the roll; the confirmation bar only lights up for valid sums to prevent accidental closures on touch devices.
+Players can build multi-tile selections whose totals must match the roll; valid sums now close immediately so the dice prompt the next roll, while an optional confirmation toggle in Settings remains for groups that prefer it.
 - **Round resolution** – Rounds end once all players have no legal moves.
 The winner modal lists every player, highlights ties, and honours the instant-win-on-shut rule for zero scores.
 - **Instructions overlay** – "How to Play" opens an accessible modal that summarises the rules and assists new players without leaving the app.